Ajn0r/house-buddy/README.md

 I have made two apps, one that handles the receipt organizing functionality and one that serves the blog and comment functions.
 The homepage, about and contact URLs are in the main project 'house buddy' folder.

+### Existing features

+#### Footer

+The footer consists of 4 different columns that stack on top of each other on small devices.

+The first has the heading House Buddy and then displays a short description of the website, followed by a text that lets the user know that the site is for educational purposes.

+The second column consists of the same links as in the header, home, about, contact and blog.
+If a user has many entries and is at the bottom it makes it easier for them to navigate than to scroll back up to the top.

+The third column has different content depending on if the user is logged in or not.
+If the user is not logged in it will display two of the benefits of using house buddy.
+Below those, there is a link to the about page that invites the user to learn more about the benefits.
+The last object is a link to sign up.

+If the user is signed in there will be four links, one for categories, one for adding a new category, a third for entries and the last for adding a new entry.

+The fourth and last column is a suggestion to sign up for a newsletter.
+If the user would like they can submit their email and get a newsletter every two weeks.
+The form doesn’t go anywhere at this time, but I have used JavaScript to make it visible to the user that they have successfully signed up.